-SUBJECT: Order waiving fees for construction work by the Cotuit Fire District for the expansion and renovation of the Fire Station located at 64 and 56 High Street, Cotuit
+SUBJECT: Order waiving fees for construction work by the Cotuit Fire District for the expansion

 BACKGROUND: The Cotuit Fire District has requested that the Town of Barnstable waive any fees associated with the expansion and renovation of the Fire Station located at 64 and 56 High Street in Cotuit, which the Fire District estimates will be \$122,000.
 According to the Fire District, this project is a critical piece of public safety infrastructure that will significantly enhance emergency response capabilities by enabling personnel to respond more quickly and effectively to emergencies, ultimately saving lives and protecting property.